Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 8.2 Great

-Cleo is an AI-powered budgeting and cash advance app, offering 0% interest cash advances up to $250 per pay period.
+Cleo is an AI-powered budgeting and cash advance app, offering 0% interest cash advances up to $250.
 While its advances are handy, Cleo's strength lies in its ability to help you budget and save money.
 Set targets based on your income and spending habits, and its quirky AI assistant will help you stay on track.

-And unlike other cash advance apps, you don't need recurring direct deposits or W-2s to qualify for cash advances with Cleo.
-With its combination of cash advances, budgeting, round-up saving and credit-building tools – Cleo is ideal for anyone who wants to take greater control of their finances.
+And unlike some cash advance apps, you don't need recurring direct deposits or W-2s to qualify for cash advances with Cleo.
+With its combination of cash advances, budgeting, round-up saving and credit-building tools, Cleo is ideal for anyone who wants to take greater control of their finances.

 • Available in all states